reports of anti-Jewish violence, vandalism, harassment and intimidation logged

 Jews in Australia out of a total population of over 20 million constitute the

-largest Jewish community in the East Asia and Pacific Region.
-The great
+largest Jewish community in the East Asia Pacific Region.
+The great majority of

 The elected representative organization of the Jewish community is the

 Executive Council of Australian Jewry (ECAJ).
 The community is served by two